brianraines/nightowl/README.md

 # NightOwl

-Pull sleep data from the Oura API and persist it to CSV over time.
+Pull sleep data from the Oura API and persist it to CSV over time, and display in a Plotty Dashboard.

 ## Features